WPLake > Learning Hub > Theme Templates vs Advanced Views Framework

 Problem #3: Synchronizing changes

-The Advanced Views plugin stores the field IDs and dynamically retrieves information about the fields from the Advanced Custom Fields plugin.
+The Advanced Views framework stores the field IDs and dynamically retrieves information about the fields from the Advanced Custom Fields plugin.
 This means we can change the fields as we'd like, including their names and return formats.

 Problem #4 (Optional): Spaghetti code